autodesk-platform-services/aps-pkce-desktop-app/README.md

 1 – Clicking on generate token triggers the process

+2 – You also have the option to refresh a token with the button

-2 – Once it’s done, token will be posted in the texbox
+3 - Once the process is done, the token will be posted in the texbox

-I uses the workflow below to obtain the token
+We used the workflow below to obtain the token

 ![diagram](./assets/workflow.png)